f0uriest/quadax/docs/api.rst

-    trapezoid            -- Use trapezoidal rule to approximate definite integral. cumulative_trapezoid -- Use trapezoidal rule to approximate indefinite integral. simpson              -- Use Simpson's rule to compute integral from samples.
+    trapezoid            -- Use trapezoidal rule to approximate definite integral. cumulative_trapezoid -- Use trapezoidal rule to approximate indefinite integral. simpson              -- Use Simpson's rule to compute integral from samples. cumulative_simpson   -- Use Simpson's rule to approximate indefinite integral.

 Low level routines and wrappers